Opera composer Giuseppe Verdi dies while staying at the Grand

 Disney/Pixar's 2007 Ratatouille - is born in Portsmouth, Virginia.

-he also voiced Rémy for the video short Your Friend the Rat.
-Oswalt supplied the voice for Professor Dementor in episodes of Disney Channel's Kim Possible, guest starred as as adult Adam F. Goldberg.
+he also voiced Rémy for the video short Your Friend the Rat and the theme park Dementor in episodes of Disney Channel's Kim Possible, guest starred as Eric Koenigs as adult Adam F. Goldberg.
 (TV fans know Oswalt for his long-running role of Spence